SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 This is the most powerful section of the entire Audit, which allows you to instantly complete the content so that it covers the entire subject comprehensively.

 Depending on whether you’ve chosen NLP-driven or plain analysis, a little different data will be presented here.
+The NLP setting allows Surfer to retrieve data from the Google NLP API and assess the sentiment of every phrase.

 The suggested range of word use is based on the length of your text and the value between the average and maximum density of the competition.